 The company also has a safe word that staff understand they can use if a situation ever escalates.
 If the safe word is uttered by one of the employees, sales on the floor immediately stop.

-There are dozens of cameras on the premises, in addition to her company’s own special protocols for closing and ensuring the premises are secure.
+There are dozens of cameras on the premises, in addition to special protocols for closing and ensuring the premises are secure.

 For the most part, the cameras simply film normal, friendly interactions between staff and clients.
 As Barry points out, the vast majority of customers she encounters are cordial.